Thermodynamic Uncertainty Relation in the interlinked cascade of RabGTPases

-where, the affinity $\mathcal{A}$ represent the thermodynamic force driving the Markov process.
-As $Q$ is an increasing function of the affinity $\mathcal{A}$, the minimum cost for a given uncertainty is obtained when $\mathcal{A}\rightarrow 0$ (i.e, equilibrium).
-Hence for $A\rightarrow 0$, $Q$ is minimal where $Q \rightarrow 2$.
-This uncertainty relation is shown to be valid for general networks, both unicyclic as well as multicyclic networks \cite{barato}. \\
+where $\mathcal{A}$ represents affinity which is the thermodynamic force driving the Markov process.
+As $Q$ is an increasing function of $\mathcal{A}$, the minimum cost for a given uncertainty is obtained when $\mathcal{A}\rightarrow 0$ (i.e, equilibrium).
+Hence, for $A\rightarrow 0$, $Q$ is minimal where $Q \rightarrow 2$.
+The TUR is shown to be valid for general networks, both unicyclic as well as multicyclic networks \cite{barato}. \\

-{ }Extensive research on the biochemical, structural properties of small GTPase proteins.
-The dynamical properties of GTPases, such as bistability and oscillations, are studied using response functions like Michaelis-Menten or Hill functions \cite{ehrmann}, very little is known about the non-equilibrium thermodynamics of interlinked GTPase cascades.
-Since the interlinked Rab cascade works at far from equilibrium, it is natural to enquire about the cost-precision trade off in such interlinked system.
-In this paper, we will study TUR in a single Rab species model as well as a double Rab species interlinked model if the non-equilibrium models obey the TUR.
+{ }There exists a wealth of literature on the biochemical and structural properties of small GTPase proteins.
+The dynamical properties of GTPases, such as bistability and oscillations, are studied using response functions such as Michaelis-Menten or Hill functions \cite{ehrmann}.
+However, very little is known about the non-equilibrium thermodynamics of the interlinked GTPase cascades.
+Since the interlinked Rab cascade works at far from equilibrium, it is natural to inquire about the cost-precision trade-off in such a non-equilibrium system.
+In this present chapter, we analyse the single Rab species switching model and a double Rab species interlinked model if the non-equilibrium models obey the TUR.
 Using analytical and numerical approaches, we prove the TUR for both models.
 We further investigate how the interlinked system optimises the thermodynamic cost and precision.
-We then make a connection between the TUR, network motifs, self-organisation, and disease dynamics. \\ \\ { } {\textbf{2.
-Model}}\\ { }
+We then make a connection between the TUR, network motifs and disease dynamics. \\

 The present paper is organized as follows.
 Section \ref{sec:5.2} presents the theoretical models.
 The Rab single species switching model is described in section \ref{sec:5.2.1} and the interlinked Rab double species model is presented in section \ref{sec:5.2.2}.
 Section \ref{sec:5.3} presents the methodology used for analysing the TUR.
 Sections \ref{sec:5.4.1} and \ref{sec:5.4.2} present the results and discussion.
 Section \ref{sec:5.5} presents the conclusion.